pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 ..
 Note::

-   Many plugins require additional templates to render their output in addition ot the standard templates listed above.
+   Many plugins require additional templates to render their output in addition to the standard templates listed above.
 See the documentation for the plugin for more information.

 More on flavours, how they're stored, and such later.